-Niaspan controlled-release tablets is used for:
+Niaspan controlled-release tablets are used for:

 Improving cholesterol levels and lowering very high serum triglyceride levels.
 It is also used to reduce the risk of a second heart attack or slow or treat hardening of the arteries in certain patients with high cholesterol.
-Niaspan controlled-release tablets is used in combination with diet.
+Niaspan controlled-release tablets are used in combination with diet.
 It may be used alone or with other medicines.
 It may also be used for other conditions as determined by your doctor.

 Do NOT use Niaspan controlled-release tablets if:

 - you are allergic to any ingredient in Niaspan controlled-release tablets

 - you have liver problems, unexplained abnormal liver function tests, a stomach ulcer, or a certain bleeding problem (arterial bleeding)